Skip to content

 Kigali Marriott Hotel

 The hotel comprises 254 air-conditioned rooms and suites that include floor-to-ceiling glass panels offering you breathtaking vistas of the city spread below you.
-There are 229 rooms and 25 suites such as the Deluxe Rooms, Club Floor Rooms, and Junior Suites for up to 3 guests.
+There are 229 rooms and 25 suites, such as the Deluxe Rooms, Club Floor Rooms, and Junior Suites for up to 3 guests.
 Larger families and groups of 4 members or more can opt for the Executive Suites and Presidential Suites.

 Additional amenities include flat-screen TVs, ergonomic workspaces, and complimentary Wi-Fi access for Marriott Bonvoy members.
 The Cucina Restaurant at Kigali Marriott serves innovative Italian cuisine, while the Lobby Bar is the place to unwind with a cocktail overlooking the city.